joonhahaileypark/joonhahaileypark/README.md

-<h1 align="center">Hi 👋 I'm Joonha Park, a passionate data engineer!</h1>
+<h1 align="left">Hi 👋 I'm Joonha Park, a passionate data engineer!</h1>
-<h3 align="center">"Data is not the new oil, it's the new soil.
+<h3 align="left">"Data is not the new oil, it's the new soil.
 It is a resource that creates value by itself."</h3>

 - 🔭 I have a strong experience in **DataBase, Business Intelligence, Data Visualization, and Data Analysis**